 Every day, millions of people have their morning cup of tea.
 But did you know that his popular beverage is made from the leaves of a Camellia?

 Camellia sinensis is not just one plant.
 It has many thousand cultivars or varieties.
-Each of these varieties bears similar characteristics to one another.
-As with other camellia species, there are many characteristics within the Sinensis species that differ from one another.
+Each of these varieties bear similar characteristics with one another.
+As with other camellia species, there are many characteristics within the sinensis species that differ from one another.
 You will find large and small foliage sizes and textures.
-Also, growth rates and habits can vary from upright growing varieties with large leaves to small compact dwarf-like plants with very small leaves.
-Like all camellia species, Camellia Sinensis cultivars have flowers, usually very small, and range from pure white to blush pink with large yellow stamens.
+Also growth rates and habits can vary from upright growing varieties with large leaves to small compact dwarf-like plants with very small leaves.
+Like all camellia species, Camellia sinesnsis cultivars have flowers, usually very small and range from pure white to a blush pink with large yellow stamens.
 They normally bloom anywhere from late summer to early fall.

-Although Camellia Sinensis is predominantly grown for tea, it is not limited to that.
-The sheer density, evergreen leaves, and blooming characteristics of Camellia sinensis cultivars are quite attractive for any garden, patio, or container plant.
+Although Camellia sinesnsis is predominantly grown for tea, it is not limited to that.
+The sheer density, evergreen leaves and blooming characteristics of Camellia sinensis cultivars are quite attractive for any garden, patio or container plant.
 The larger growing varieties would be well suited for a hedge or screen.
-Most cultivars are hardy to around 20ºF.
+Most cultivars are hardy to around 20ºF .
 Imagine a plant that can take the place of a Viburnum or Ligustrum that is also perfect for edible

 There is also a movement to promote tea as a viable agricultural crop in the southern warmer climates.
-In the future, you may see more widespread agricultural use as we begin to depend more and more on products we can produce here in the USA.many white to pink flowers bloom in clusters up and down the stems.
+In the future you may see more widespread agricultural use as we begin to depend more and more on products we can produce here in the USA.many white to pink flowers bloom in clusters up and down the stems.
 They produce viable leaves for tea harvesting during the active growing season.
 In zone 8 that can be from April-September.
 Other climate zones may be longer or shorter depending on the weather.